 Crabtree Falls is a 70-foot waterfall found along the Blue Ridge Parkway (milepost 339.5).
-There is a pull-off and parking lot dedicated for the waterfall and hiking trail.
+There is a pull-off and parking lot dedicated to the waterfall and hiking trail.
 A picnic area with incredible mountain views is less than a mile away.

 This is one of several waterfalls located near Mount Mitchell and the Blue Ridge Parkway.
 Check out some other Mount Mitchell area waterfalls.